SymfonyCasts/api-platform/sfcasts/ep3-custom-data/entity-filter-logic.md

 # Custom Entity Filter Logic

-Coming soon...

-So our goal is reminder is to be able to go over here and have something that `?search=cheese`, and that would actually search for that string across several different, uh, uh, columns in the database.
-So in `getDescription()`, I'm going to describe that.
-I don't need to do anything fancy here.
-I'm gonna return an `array`.
+Let's review our goal: to be able to add `?search=cheese` and have that search across *several* columns in the database.

-That array is going to have one item in it because we only support one query parameter with this filter and that's going to be called `search`.
-And I'll just set that to another `array`.
-And here's where we start using those keys that you saw inside of the property filter.
-And I guess again, the best way is just to look these up first, I'm going to say `'property' => null`, that's not really important.
-You'll see why in a second.
-And then I'll say `'type' => 'string'`.
-This is going to help with documentation.
-Know what kind of field to build for this type.
-And then I'm going to say `'required' => false` And this is all helping the documentation.
-All right.
-So let's go over here.
+In `getDescription()`, let's describe that lofty goal.
+We don't need any fancy, dynamic property stuff here like we saw in the core filters.
+Just return an `array` with one item for the one query parameter: `search`.
+Set that to *another* `array` and here is where we start using the keys that we saw inside `PropertyFilter`.
+I'll cheat and list the ones we need.
+First, set `'property' => null`.
+If a filter *does* relate to a specific property, put that here.
+As far as I can tell, this is only used in the Hydra filter documentation, not even in OpenAPI, which is what drives the Swagger interactive docs.
+Wow, that sentence was a LOT of buzzwords.
+Phew!

+Next set `'type' => 'string'` and `'required' => false` - both things that will help the docs.

-I'm gonna go to the first tab with my documentation refresh and let's open up `/api/cheeses` Look down here and look down here and sweet.
-There it is `search` and it says string query.
+Let's check it out!
+Find the API docs, refresh and open up the `/api/cheeses` operation.
+And... there it is: `search`!
+And it says "string".

-And if you look down inside of our no, no, no. And if we want, we can even give that a little bit more documentation.
-So one of the other fields we're going to have on here is called `openapi`.
-I'll set that to an `array` and here, one of the keys that you can pass here is called `description` search across multiple fields.
-I personally don't know all the opposites or capacity here.
-I've just been kind of digging around and seeing what I need.
+We can *even* help this a bit more.
+Add another key called `openapi`.
+Set that to another `array`.
+One of the keys that you can pass here is called `description`.
+How about:

+> search across multiple fields.

+I personally don't know all the possible keys that we can have...
+I've just been digging around and seeing what I need.
 So feel free to dig further.

-If I refresh this time, go back to that.
-Perfect.
-You can see now I have like a little bit of extra documentation that shows up above that field, which is pretty cool.
-Okay.
-Enough of the documentation.
-Now let's get onto the part where we actually apply that filter.
-So you can see that this `filterProperty()` is past `$property` `$value`.
+When we refresh now and go back to that operation... nice!
+Our filter now has a description.

+## How & When filterProperty() is Called

+Okay, enough with the documentation: let's get to the part where we actually *apply* that filter.
+For a Doctrine ORM filter, this happens in `filterProperty()`, which receives `$property` and `$value` arguments and then some Doctrine-specific stuff like `QueryBuilder`, something called a `QueryNameGenerator` - more on that in a few minutes - and a few other things.

-Then a couple of other things that are specific, the doctrine all around the `QueryBuilder`, in something called a `QueryNameGenerator` that we're going to talk about in a second.
-And a couple of other pieces, let's actually figure out what that `$property` in `$value` are.
-So I'm going to `dd()` `$property` and `$value`.
-And then we'll go over here back to my other tab where I kind of have my, uh, more on the cheese, the collection that point and hit enter.
-And okay, so that makes sense, right?
-It passes us search, which is the thing that's up here and also cheese.
-Now, the really important thing to understand here is that this `filterProperty()` is going to be called for every single query parameter that's on the URL.
-So if I go up here and say `?dog=bark` I'm going to get dog and bark up there.
-Now, obviously our filter is not meant to operate on the dog query parameter.
-So what this means is that this property here, we want to only do our filtering logic when that `$property === 'search'`.
+Let's figure out what that `$property` and `$value` are: `dd()` both of these.

+Then go find the *other* tab where we're fetching the cheese collection and hit enter to send the `?search=cheese` query parameter.

+Cool!
+It passes us `search` - which is the name of the query parameter - and also `cheese`.
+Now, the *really* important thing to understand is that `filterProperty()` is going to be called for *every* single query parameter that's on the URL.
+So if I go up here and say `?dog=bark`, it prints out `dog` and `bark`.
+Now, obviously our filter is not meant to operate on a `dog`, we'll leave that to trained veterinarians.
-So that's the first thing I'll do in here is say, if `$property` does not equal `'search'` then return.
-So it's a little weird cause they use the language property.
-We're not really, this isn't really a property.
-We've just decided to call our queer parameter search.
-But that's how the logic looks.
-And the rest of this now is just a good query building logic.
-So as you can see, we're past the query builder here, which is maybe some other filters have already worked on.
-So our job is just to modify it.
-So do that.
-First thing we need to know is what the alias is.
-That's being used in the query.
-So we can get that as saying `$alias = $queryBuilder->getRootAlias()`.
-And then it looks a little bit funny, `getRootAliases()` and then zero, it looks a little funny, but that's how you get that.

-And now we'll say `$queryBuilder->andWhere()`, and I'm going to pass this `sprintf()` cause we need to do a little bit dynamic in here.
-Now what I'm gonna say is we're going to search by the title or description fields.
-So I'm gonna say `%s.title`.
-That percent asks is eventually I'm gonna use the alias for that.
-And then `LIKE :search` to use a parameter `OR` again, `%s.description LIKE :search`.
-And then for the 2 `%s`, we're going to pass `$alias` and `$alias` are perfect.
-And then the next line after this, me actually break this into multiple lines.
-We need to say `setParameter()` so we can fill in that search part.
-So we'll set search and that'll be equal `'%'.$value.'%'`.
-So we can do the fuzzy search.
-All right, let's try this as a reminder.
-I'm going to take off my query parameter entirely right now.
-So we're going to see what the list here is.

-It's going to see a lot of these have block of cheddar in them select add a question, `?search=cheddar` and Oh, we get actually no results on this.
-Let's see, I may have messed something up.
-Nope.
-And I did.
-I always do that percent, a little extra S on the end there now in a refresh, there we go.
-You can see it actually is such a process.
-Use a size one is gone because it did not match this all the rest of these have cheddar in our name.
-And let's see, let's put the word cube and see if the description is being searched.
-And it is, it works.
-Of course we can prove it's even more by going to `/_profiler` and clicking on our token for our API point and going down here and actually seeing what the doctrine query looks for.
-So this is a really good spot here where we can see view format of query, whereas searching aware, and we still have the publisher or owner that actually comes from a doctrine extension.
-That's controlling security that we created in the last row.
-And then on your end, the `title` or the `description` are like, uh, our percent cube.
+Back in `filterProperty()`, check for *our* query parameter: if `$property` does not equal `'search'`, then return.

+So, it's a *little* weird because the method use the word "property"... but `search` isn't really a property... it's just what we decided to call our query parameter.
+And that's *fine*.
+Also, there is *no* logic that connects what we return from `getDescription()` and `filterProperty()`.
+So if you were expecting that maybe `filterProperty()` would only be called for query parameters that we return in `getDescription()`, that's *not* how it works.
+These two methods work totally independently.

+## Modifying the Query

+The rest of this method good-ol' query-building logic.
+We're passed the `QueryBuilder` that will be used to fetch the collection and our job is to *modify* it.

+To do that, we first need to know the class *alias* that's being used for the query.
+We can get that as saying `$alias = $queryBuilder->getRootAliases()` and - it looks a bit funny, but we want the 0 index.

+Now add the *real* logic: `$queryBuilder->andWhere()` and I'm going to pass this `sprintf()` because we need to dynamically put in the alias.
+Let's search on both the `title` and `description` fields.
+So, `%s.title` - the `%s` will be the alias - `LIKE :search` `OR`, again, `%s.description LIKE :search`.
+For the 2 `%s`, pass `$alias` and `$alias`.

+Let's split this into multiple lines.
+Then `->setParameter()` to set the `search` parameter `'%'.$value.'%'` for a fuzzy search.

+Let's try this!
+First, remove the query parameter entirely so we can see what the *full* list looks like.
+Ok, a lot of people are selling blocks of cheddar.
+Add `?search=cheddar` and ah!
+No results!

+I bet I messed something up!
+I did!
+I added an extra `s` on the parameter.
+Try it again.
+Much better! `/api/cheeses/1` is gone but the rest *do* have `cheddar` in their `title`.

+Let's try the word "cube" to see if the `description` is matching.
+And... that works too!

+To prove it, we can even *see* the query.
+Go to `/_profiler`... click the token for our API request, click into the Doctrine and click "view formatted query".
+Beautiful!
+The `is_published` and `owner_d`check come from a Doctrine extension we created in the last tutorial and relates to security.
+And *then* it searches on the `title` or `description` fields.
 Pretty cool.

-Now one last little detail I want to mention in here is that one of the things that we're passed here is called something, a query name generator.
+## The QueryNameGenerator

+Before we keep going, there was one argument that we have *not* used yet - the `$queryNameGenerator`.

-Now the query name generates is probably not super important if you're creating a custom filter for your own project.
-So the idea is that this parameter here search, we could've called it anything.
-It doesn't matter just whatever we have here.
-It needs to match up with our `:search` inside of our query.
-Now, if there are many independent filters being used and in theory, two filters might use the same parameter name, which would mean that they would collide and one would override the other one.
-So the query name generator is the purpose of it is to avoid this problem.
+The query name generator is probably *not* super important unless you're creating a filter you want to search between projects.

+Here's the problem: the parameter we added - `search` -  could have been called anything - it just needs to match up with the `:search` inside the query.
+Now, if there are *many* independent filters being used, then, in theory, two filters might accidentally use the same parameter name.
+If that happened one would override the other.
-So let's just actually see what it looks like.

-So up here above the query, I'll say `$valueParameter = $queryNameGenerator->`.
-That argument that we have, and then say `generateParameterName()`.
-And I'll say `'search'`, that's basically going to return a string with search that has an, uh, an incrementing index on it.
-So that it's always unique.
-So this will be equal to something like `search1`.
-I'll put a little comment above this.
-Now down here, we just have to use it, which gets a little bit ugly.
-We got to add a couple of other percent SS.
-So instead of a `:search` here, it's `:%s` and then `:%s` and then we're going to have Haley is `$valueParameter`, AOE, S value parameter.
-How about that for making your head spin a little bit, then finally down here, instead of search, we're going to have `$valueParameter`.
-Phew.

-Now, if I go over here and actually reopen my look over here, let's actually use the documentation here.
-I saw it, try it out and I will search for cube and the search field hit execute, and yes, you can see queue.
-Our filter is still working.
-So this is what it looks like to make a custom filter when you're using the doctrine O R M.
+The query name generator's job is to help avoid this problem by generating a *unique* parameter name.

+Check out it say `$valueParameter = $queryNameGenerator->` - that's the argument we're being passed - then `generateParameterName('search')`.
+That will return a string with `search` then a unique index that increments - something like `search_p1` - the `p` is for parameter.
+I'll put a comment above this.

+Down in the query, using it *does* get a little ugly: instead of `:search` here, it's `:%s` and then another `:%s`.
+For the arguments, it's now `$alias`, `$valueParameter`, `$alias`, `$valueParameter`.

+*Finally,* in `setParameter()`, use `$valueParameter`.

+I'll be honest, that makes my head spin a little... and I might avoid doing this for custom filters in my *own* project.

+Anyways, let's make sure it works... by going to the documentation.
+Hit "Try it Out", fill in "cube" for the search and...
+Execute!
+Let's see... yep!
+Our filter is working!

-But the process is different.
-If you are, for example, creating a custom filter for an API resource that is not backed by doctrine.
-So next let's create a custom filter for our daily stats or resource.
+So this is what it looks like to make a custom filter when your resource is a Doctrine entity.
+But the process is different if you need to make a custom filter for an API resource that is *not* an entity.
+Let's tackle that next by making a filter for `DailyStats`.